Luke-mc-157/Current-News-v3/replit.md

   - Integrated ScrapingBee API for Google News scraping
   - All headlines are now generated from real-time data sources
   - No example or demo data is ever shown
+- July 08, 2025.
+Updated to use X AI API instead of Twitter API:
+  - Integrated X AI API (Grok) for generating realistic X posts
+  - Rebranded all references from Twitter to X
+  - Updated UI components to use X logo instead of Twitter bird
+  - Platform is now referred to as "X" only

 ## User Preferences